-Suncor's properties with no attributed reserves include exploration properties in a preliminary phase of evaluation, to discovery areas where tenure to the property is held indefinitely on the basis of hydrocarbon test results, but where economic development is not currently possible or has not yet been sanctioned.
+Suncor's properties with no attributed reserves range from exploration properties in a preliminary phase of evaluation, to discovery areas where tenure to the property is held indefinitely on the basis of hydrocarbon test results, but where economic development is not currently possible or has not yet been sanctioned.
 Certain properties may be in a relatively mature phase of evaluation, where a significant amount of appraisal or even development has occurred; however, reserves cannot be attributed due to one or more contingencies, such as project sanction, or, in the case of Libya and Syria, political unrest.
 In many cases where reserves are not attributed to lands containing one or more discovery wells, the key limiting factor is the lack of available production infrastructure.
 Each year, as part of the company's process to review the economic viability of its properties, some properties are selected for further development activities, while others are temporarily deferred, sold, swapped or relinquished back to the mineral rights owner.
-Refer to the Risk Factors section of this AIF for additional information on risks and uncertainties.
+For additional information on risks and uncertainties, refer to the Risk Factors section of Suncor's annual 2022 MD&A, which section is incorporated by reference herein and available on the company's SEDAR profile at sedar.com.

-In 2022, Suncor's rights to 85,163 net hectares in Canada, 11,770 net hectares in Norway and nil net hectares in the U.K. are scheduled to expire.
-The lands expiring in 2022 include approximately 33,024 net hectares in In Situ and 26,922 net hectares in Mining.
-Substantial portions of expiring lands may have their tenure continued beyond 2022 through the conduct of work programs and/or the payment of prescribed fees to the mineral rights owner.
+In 2023, Suncor's rights to 115,708 net hectares in Canada are scheduled to expire.
+The lands expiring in 2023 include approximately 12,826 net hectares in In Situ and 23,040 net hectares in Mining.
+Substantial portions of expiring lands may have their tenure continued beyond 2023 through the conduct of work programs and/or the payment of prescribed fees to the mineral rights owner.